 By Apryl from Miami, FL

 If you don't want to use a flower pot, since they look kind of "girlie", you could use galvanized buckets or beach pails, both of which you could get from the dollar store.
 You could also take a rubber ball, such as a small soccer or football (again, from the dollar store), cut off the top, and use that as a base.
-To stabilize the arrangement, use marbles or river stones for a dollar a bag from dollar store.
-I love the idea of using Diego that way!

 I have done this before with metal pails, but really any container that would hide the styrofoam would work.
 I have even used little felt Easter baskets found in the dollar aisle at Target before.
 I covered mine with crinkle paper like you use in gift baskets.
 I stuck big suckers into them and they did not need to be weighted.